Special Educational Needs and Disabilities at Frogwell Primary School

 Overview of the school

-- Frogwell Primary School is an average sized primary school with approximately 198 children on roll.
-The school includes a 20-place specialist Resource Base for children with Complex Learning Needs who are taught in three small classes.
+- Frogwell Primary School is an average sized primary school with approximately 190 children on roll.
+The school includes a specialist Resource Base for children with Complex Learning Needs which has planned places for 20 children and is currently approximately 20% over-subscribed.
 The mainstream pupils are in seven classes with one single-age class per year group.

-- More pupils are known to be eligible for the Pupil Premium than the average.
+- More pupils are known to be eligible for the Pupil Premium than the average (31% as of September 2020).

-- 25% of pupils in the mainstream school are identified with a Special Educational Need.
+- 20% of pupils in the mainstream school are identified with a Special Educational Need or Disability.

 - 5% of our mainstream pupils have an Education, Health or Care Plan (EHCP).
 All Resource Base pupils have an EHCP.

-- 21% of our pupils have a My Support Plan or SEN Support provision.
+- 15% of our mainstream pupils have a My Support Plan or SEN Support provision.

 - All areas of the school are accessible to children with gross motor difficulties.
 This includes disabled toileting and showering facilities.